alemarco96/DECAF/README.md

   * `TREC CAsT 2019`

-    This folder contains all experiments conducted on the TREC CAsT 2019 dataset.
+    This folder contains the data about all experiments conducted on the TREC CAsT 2019 dataset.
 The evaluation measures are reported on Table 4 of the paper.

   * `TREC CAsT 2020`

-    This folder contains all experiments conducted on the TREC CAsT 2020 dataset.
+    This folder contains the data about all experiments conducted on the TREC CAsT 2020 dataset.
 The evaluation measures are reported on Table 5 of the paper.

-  For each experiment, inside a subdirectory with the number of the experiment reported in the paper, we include the configuration file employed as well as the run generated and the evaluation measures produced by `trec_eval` tool.
+  For each experiment, inside a subdirectory dubbed as the experiment number reported in the paper, we include the configuration file employed as well as the run generated and the evaluation measures produced by `trec_eval` tool.

 - `src`